andrew867/LuxPower-Advanced/README.md

 and then copy the sensors.yaml in this github into the root of your HA folder and then reboot HA and you should then see more sensors!

+You can also use the card luxpowercard.yaml which will give you a clone of the lux powertek website.

 I HIGHLY recomend you install this powercard: https://github.com/gurbyz/power-wheel-card#readme